phosxd/MC-Shard/README.md

 Shard is an upcoming all-in-one add-on for servers & realms!
 With a fully modular & customizable design, Shard will have a vast multitude of management, utility, fun, survival+, & moderation modules soon.

 This is not a complete build!
-Many systems are subject to change.
+Although the ground-work is out of the way, there are still many things subject to change & with incomplete implementations.

 Version: **0.2** (in-dev).